-The largest US experimental efforts currently dedicated to indirect probes of new physics are the Mu2e charged lepton flavor violation experiment, hosted by Fermilab, and the Belle-II and LHCb programs, hosted by KEK in Japan and CERN, respectively.
-These
+The largest experimental efforts of the US dedicated to indirect probes of new physics currently are the Mu2e charged Lepton Flavor Violation experiment, hosted by Fermilab, and the Bell II and LHCb programs, hosted by KEK in Japan and CERN, respectively.
+These programs will continue over the time frame of this report with alternating periods of data taking and upgrades (Recommendation 1).
+The other HL-LHC experiments also present many opportunities for indirect searches, as will experiments at future colliders.
 Mu2e, which searches for the conversion of a muon captured by a nucleus into an electron with no emitted neutrinos, will extend our sensitivity to charged lepton flavor violation in this sector by a remarkable four orders of magnitude.
 Our access to new muon-electron-quark interactions will increase by an order of magnitude in energy scale, up to 104 TeV.
-Any observed signal at Mu2e would indicate new physics and should be followed up by further experiments for its full characterization.
+Any observed signal at Mu2e would indicate new physics, and should be followed up by further experiments for its full characterization.

-The Belle-II and LHCb programs focus on decays of bottom and charm quarks and of tau leptons.
-The clean, controlled environment of electron-positron collisions (for Belle-II) and the extremely high rates and broad-spectrum production in proton-proton collisions (for LHCb) make the two experiments complementary in many ways.
-These experiments will further probe, with unprecedented precision, Standard Model predictions for quark behavior and lepton physics including leptoquark searches and flavor changing neutral currents, and will conduct wide hidden-sector searches.
-They will reduce the experimental uncertainties in the measurements in tension with the Standard Model by an order of magnitude or more and introduce qualitatively new tests made possible by the extremely large number of particle decays available for study.
-The experiments will continue the established program of searches for potential new signs of unexpected matter-antimatter differences, and of measurements that overconstrain and challenge Standard Model parameters to search for inconsistencies between different processes.
+The Belle II and LHCb programs focus on decays of bottom and charm quarks, and of tau leptons.
+The clean, controlled environment of electron-positron collisions (for Belle II) and the extremely high rates and broad-spectrum production in proton-proton collisions (for LHCb) make the two experiments complementary in many ways.
+These experiments will further probe, with unprecedented precision, Standard Model predictions for quark behavior and lepton physics including leptoquark searches, flavor changing neutral currents, as well as conducting wide hidden sector searches.
+They will reduce the experimental uncertainties in the measurements in tension with the Standard Model by an order of magnitude or more, and introduce gualitatively new tests made possible by the extremely large number of particle decays available for study.
+The experiments will continue the established program of searches for potential new signs of unexpected matter-antimatter differences, and of performing measurements which overconstrain and challenge Standard Model parameters to search for inconsistencies between different processes.

 The quantum imprints of particles too heavy to be produced in significant rates at the LHC can still result in observable departures from the predictions of the Standard Model.
-ATLAS and CMS at LHC currently have the unique capability of studying the interactions of directly produced top quarks, Higgs bosons, and W and Z bosons.
+ATLAS and CMS at LHC currently have the unique capability of studying the interactions of directly produced top guarks, Higgs bosons, and W and Z bosons.
 The data from the ATLAS and CMS experiments, in conjunction with other results, are being used to assemble a comprehensive picture of potential deviations from the Standard Model caused by massive new particles in a largely model-independent manner.
 The sensitivity of HL-LHC for certain new physics models can reach scales as high as 20 TeV.
 These measurements complement those at lower energies to provide a comprehensive view of the possible existence of new particles.